-This post will give you the helpful things to know, some insider tips about diving on this island as well as a breakdown of some of the top dive sites!
+Read on for scuba diving insider tips, helpful things to know about diving on Bonaire as well as a breakdown of some of the top dive sites!

 Bonaire Island is a shore diving destination